Dre Campbell Farm

 5. Beneficial Nematodes

-Purchase beneficial nematodes and work them into the soil where they will hunt down and parasitize fungus gnats larvae in the soil.
+You can also purchase beneficial nematodes and apply them to the soil.
+They will hunt down and parasitize fungus gnat larvae in the soil.

 7. Hydrogen Peroxide

-The value of this common household chemical is that it kills fungus gnats larvae on contact.
-Moreover, it can eliminate the pest at all stages of its life cycle – eggs and adults too.
+This common household product is valuable because it can kill fungus gnat larvae on contact.
+Moreover, it can eliminate the pest at all stages of its life cycle—eggs and adult gnats, too.

-To use hydrogen peroxide for fungus gnats, dilute one part hydrogen peroxide (3%) with four parts water.
-Leave the soil to dry out a little then use the solution to water your plants.
+Mix one part hydrogen peroxide (3%) with four parts water to use for fungus gnats.
+Leave the soil to dry out a little, then use the solution to water your plants.

 8. Cinnamon

-To use cinnamon for fungus gnats, spread a thick layer of the powder over the soil and repeat every few weeks.
+To use cinnamon for fungus gnats, spread a thick layer of the powder over the soil’s surface.
+Repeat every few weeks.

 9. Sand

-Soil gnats like damp soils in order to lay their eggs.
-As a result, a layer of sand on the soil surface will dry it out fast.
-This discourages them from laying eggs there.
+Fungus gnats like damp soil to lay their eggs.
+However, a layer of sand on the soil surface causes it to dry out rapidly.

 10. Soapy Water

-Spray this soapy water solution on plants and soil.
-Repeat once or twice to ensure all larvae in the soil are killed.
+Spray this soapy water solution on the plants and soil.

 One of the first lines of attack against these pests is to create an inhospitable environment so they lack what they need to thrive.

-Therefore, keep the top level of the soil dry to deter adults from laying eggs.
-Preventing the soil from getting excess moisture is always helpful in controlling these indoor pests.
+So, keep the top level of the soil dry.
+Doing so will deter the adult gnats from laying their eggs there.
+Preventing the soil from getting excess moisture is always helpful in controlling these pests.

 12. Molt-X